Evolution (Boyz II Men album): Singles

 The first single released from the album, "4 Seasons of Loneliness", was released on September 8, 1997.
 The song was Boyz II Men's highest debut on the Billboard Hot 100 Singles.
 It debuted at number two, behind Mariah Carey's "Honey".
 The following week, the single went to number one, became their fifth (and to date, last) chart-topper.
 4 Seasons of Loneliness became Boyz II Men's sixth platinum single.
-Later that year, the second single, "A Song for Mama", was released, a track which already appeared on the Soul Food and its soundtrack The single reached number seven on the Billboard Hot 100 and number one on the R&B Singles Chart, making Boyz II Men the only group in history to have seven platinum singles in the United States.
+Later that year, the second single, "A Song for Mama", was released, a track which already appeared in film Soul Food and its soundtrack.
+The single reached number seven on the Billboard Hot 100 and number one on the R&B Singles Chart, making Boyz II Men the only group in history to have seven platinum singles in the United States.